As one of our five corporate objectives, we emphasize sustainability in the product life cycle – from the raw material to its use by our customer:

 - Increase the sustainability of customer products

-WACKER has a series of products that contribute to sustainability in areas that will be of global importance going forward, such as energy efficiency, urbanization and rising living standards.
+Our planet’s climate is changing.
+Climate change affects the environment, the economy, and society, as well as our living conditions.
+We meet these challenges with innovative technologies that save energy and conserve resources.
+WACKER has a series of products that contribute to sustainability in areas that will be of global importance going forward, such as energy efficiency, urbanization and rising affluence.

 The energy sources of the future are the sun, wind, water, biomass and geothermal power.
-WACKER product lines – including products in line with SDG 7 for affordable and clean energy – will help us use these resources efficiently.
+WACKER product lines – including products in line with the UN’s Sustainable Development Goal SDG 7 for affordable and clean energy – will help us use these resources efficiently.

 We actively support climate-friendly mobility – whether in battery research or as a manufacturer of high-tech materials for electric vehicles.
 Specialty silicones can withstand the higher temperatures that arise in car engines which have been downsized to achieve better fuel efficiency.
-Carbon-fiber-reinforced plastics (CFRPs) with silicone-coated fibers are 80 percent lighter than steel.
-That makes them a key component in the automotive sector for extending the range of electric vehicles and reducing the fuel consumption of combustion engines.
+When carbon-fiber-reinforced plastics (CFRPs) are coated with silicones, the weight is reduced by 80 percent compared to steel.
+That makes CFRPs a key component in the automotive sector for extending the range of electric vehicles and reducing the fuel consumption of combustion engines.

 Urbanization and Construction

 More than half of the world’s population now lives in cities.
 This creates new challenges for our communal life.
 We need infrastructure that conserves resources better, construction that is more intelligent, and materials that are lighter.
-As one of the world’s leading producers of construction chemicals, WACKER is contributing to the development of livable cities in keeping with both SDG 9 for industry, innovation and infrastructure and SDG 13 for climate action.
+As one of the world’s leading producers of construction chemicals, WACKER is contributing to the development of livable cities in keeping with both the UN’s Sustainable Development Goal SDG 9 for industry, innovation and infrastructure and SDG 13 for climate action.

 An example of considerable importance to cities in emerging markets suffering from water shortages is the use of waterproofing membranes based on VINNAPAS® binders to seal canals reliably and economically, thereby preventing water loss.

 ETONIS® is an additive for pervious concrete in which the surface has pores that absorb liquid.
-The use of ETONIS® as a polymer modifier makes concrete structures last longer in that this additive protects them from mechanical stress and from freeze/thaw damage and road salt.
+The use of ETONIS® as a polymer modifier makes concrete structures last longer, as it increases their mechanical strength and protects them from freeze/thaw damage and road salt.

-ETONIS® is also used in the construction of what are known as sponge cities, a concept gaining importance in countries such as China.
-This innovative road engineering technique plays an important role in preventing floods caused by heavy rainfall, especially in densely populated urban centers, where traditional concrete renders extensive, paved-over surfaces largely impermeable to water.
+ETONIS® is used in the construction of what are known as sponge cities, a concept that is of particular importance in countries such as China.
+This innovative road engineering technique helps to prevent floods caused by heavy rainfall, especially in densely populated urban centers, where traditional concrete renders extensive, paved-over surfaces largely impermeable to water.
 When used in road surfaces, ETONIS® also helps reduce vehicle noise by five to eight decibels.

 Dispersible Polymer Powders for Building Insulation

 There is enormous potential for using ETICS/EIFS technology to reduce greenhouse-gas emissions over the long term.
 Heating or air-conditioning accounts for more than half of a building’s energy demand.
 In buildings that are insufficiently insulated, a large portion of this energy is lost through the exterior – an average loss of 25 percent for a free-standing, single-family home.
-In a ten-story apartment building, 40 percent of the heating energy is lost through exterior walls (data for Germany; https://daemmen-lohnt-sich.de/ (German-language version only)).
+In a ten-story apartment building, 40 percent of the heating energy is lost through exterior walls (data for Germany; available in German only).

 Around 20 to 30 percent of heating energy is lost through poorly insulated windows.
 ELASTOSIL® silicone rubber seals windows, is weather-resistant and withstands temperature fluctuations.